MRSM Taiping

-Maktab Rendah Sains MARA Taiping (مكتب رنده ساينس مارا تايڤيڠ), commonly known as MRSM Taiping, is a premier co-educational boarding school established in 1983 under Education and Training (Secondary) Division of MARA (Majlis Amanah Rakyat, Malay for People's Trust Council).
+Maktab Rendah Sains MARA Taiping (مكتب رنده ساينس مارا تايڤيڠ; commonly known as MRSM Taiping) is a premier co-educational boarding school established in 1983 under the Education and Training (Secondary) Division of MARA (Majlis Amanah Rakyat, Malay for People's Trust Council).
 The campus is located in Taiping, a town north-west of Perak, Malaysia.

 Reputation

 MRSM Taiping is grouped in the cluster of Program Khas Pendidikan(Special Education Programme) MRSMs designed by Majlis Amanah Rakyat (MARA) to educate the country's brightest students.
 The other PKP MRSMs are MRSM Pengkalan Chepa, MRSM Langkawi and MRSM Tun Ghafar Baba.
 Entrance into PKP MRSMs is by obtaining above average scores in the MRSM Entry Qualifications' Test, an exam combining mathematics, science and an IQ test.
 It is also compulsory for future students to achieve 8As in their PT3 examinations.

 MRSM Taiping has frequently entered the list of top achievers in the Malaysian Certificate of Education exams.
 It is one of the top 5 MRSMs in SPM examinations and usually one of the top 10 secondary schools in Malaysia.
 To date, it is considered one of the best school not just in Malaysia rather the whole world, considering prominent alumni and their global contribution.

 MRSM Taiping is recognised as an Apple Distinguished School.